🔼The name Sitnah: Summary

 🔼Etymology of the name Sitnah

-The word שטנה (Sitnah) is the feminine form of שטן, satan, which means adversary.
-Both names come from the verb שטן (satan), meaning to resist or be an adversary:
+The word שטנה (sitnah) refers to a formal motion to oppose some party and their actions.
+It's the feminine form of שטן, satan, which means adversary.
+Both names relate to the verb שטן (satan), meaning to resist or be an adversary: